skip to main content

 Where Does Pierce Offer Fire Truck Maintenance and Service Training?

 • Pierce Appleton Training.
-Customers and dealers can opt to attend service training classes held in Appleton, WI, at the state-of-the-art Fox Valley Technical College campus.
+Customers and dealers can opt to attend service training classes held in Appleton, WI, in the Pierce Training Center across from the Pierce Assembly Plant.

 • Regional Service Training Centers.
 Regional training centers are designed to minimize travel required to complete training and offer customers and dealers convenient access to training opportunities.
-Regional training centers are in Bradenton, FL, Las Vegas, NV, Fort Worth, TX, and Myrtle Beach, SC.
+Regional training centers are in Bradenton, FL, Las Vegas, NV, Fort Worth, TX, Virginia Beach, VA and Myrtle Beach, SC.

 • In-House Training Services.
 If specialized training is required or if a large number of employees need to be trained at one time, Pierce representatives can be sent to the department to conduct in-house training.